devconcept/multer-gridfs-storage/README.md

 Not required

-A function to control the file naming in the database.
-Is invoked with the parameters `req` and `file`, in that order.
+A function to control the file storage in the database.
+Is invoked **per file** with the parameters `req` and `file`, in that order.

 By default, this module behaves exactly like the default Multer disk storage does.